 Every year, the Entity defines its commercial objectives, integrating them in the Strategic Plan and monitoring them by senior management.
 Within these objectives, the number of new customers stands out, for which the Entity carries out monthly monitoring.
-This monitoring is carried aggregate global amount of 1,134.42 million euros.
+This monitoring is carried out by the Strategic Coordination team, who is in turn responsible for transferring its evolution to the Commercial Committee, the Management Committee and the Board of Directors.